Science on Trial

 100% true (impossible ceiling)80% positive96% positive

 Sterling (1959) found 97.3% positive in four psychology journals.
-The same journals, thirty-six years later: 93–99% (Sterling, Rosenbaum, Weinkam 1995).
+The same journals, thirty-six years later: 93–99%.
 Across twenty disciplines, Fanelli (2010) measured economics at 88.5%, psychology and psychiatry at 91.5%.
 Between 1990 and 2007, the rate grew another 22% (Fanelli 2012).
 Ioannidis (2005) gave the Bayesian version: given typical power and pre-study odds, the positive predictive value of a published biomedical finding is below 50%.

 What are the chances the caught fraudsters are the only ones frauding?
+A trial without a trail isn’t a trial at all.

-Exhibit 4.
-The citation graph doesn’t update
+Exhibit D. The citation graph doesn’t update

 Serra-Garcia and Gneezy (2021) tracked citations in psychology and economics after replication failure.
 Papers that failed to replicate were cited more than papers that replicated, and only 12% of post-failure citations mentioned the failure.